OpenRubrics: Towards Scalable Synthetic Rubric Generation for Reward Modeling and LLM Alignment

 \subsection{Rubrics Synthesis}

-After collecting a diverse set of preference pairs, our next objective is to construct a set of rubrics that serve as \emph{anchors} for guiding LLM-based reward modeling.
-To comprehensively represent different types of constraints while preserving discriminative granularity, we categorize rubrics into two complementary types: (i) \textbf{Hard Rules}, which capture explicit requirements stated in the user’s prompt; and (ii) \textbf{Principles}, which describe higher-level qualitative aspects such as reasoning soundness, factuality, or stylistic coherence.
-We then introduce two strategies for generating high-quality rubrics, detailed as follows: \paragraph{Contrastive Rubric Generation.} Given a preference dataset $ \mathcal{D}=\left\{\left(x_i, \hat{y}_i^{+}, \hat{y}_i^{-}\right)\right\}_{i=1}^N, $ where $x_i$ is the prompt and $\hat{y}_i^{+}$ and $\hat{y}_i^{-}$ denote the preferred and displeased responses, respectively.
-Our objective is to infer rubrics $\mathcal{R}\left(x_i\right)$ that capture qualities a good response should satisfy and the criteria by which one response is preferred over another, using $\hat{y}_i^{+}$ and $\hat{y}_i^{-}$ as guidance.
-Formally, we prompt an instruction-tuned LLM $h_\psi$ as follows:
+After collecting a diverse set of preference pairs, our objective is to construct a set of rubrics that serve as \emph{anchors} to guide reward modeling.
+To comprehensively represent different types of constraints while preserving discriminative granularity, we categorize rubrics into two types: (1) \textbf{Hard Rules}, which capture explicit requirements stated in the user’s prompt; and (2) \textbf{Principles}, which describe higher-level qualitative aspects such as reasoning soundness, factuality, or stylistic coherence.
+We then introduce two strategies for generating high-quality rubrics as follows:

-where $\ell_i$ is the preference label.
-The generator is asked to produce a set of discriminative evaluation criteria $\mathcal{R}\left(x_i\right)=\left\{c_{i, 1}, \ldots, c_{i, k_i}\right\}$, where each $c_{i, j}$ describes a specific aspect.
-This contrastive setting encourages the model to discover rubric dimensions that are both task-sensitive and preference-aligned.